mapsacosta/EAFJupyter/docs/01_cosmic.rst

 LSST
 -----------------------------------------------------
-EAF offers a container image with the LSST jupyterhub kernel enabled
+EAF offers a container image with the LSST jupyterhub kernel enabled.

 Packages
 ~~~~~~~~~~